Yandex Cloud

 Non-replicated disks have no redundancy.
 If a disk fails, its data will be irretrievably lost.
 For more information, see Non-replicated disks and ultra high-speed network storages with three replicas (SSD).

-• SSD IO: Network drive with the same performance characteristics as Non-replicated SSD, plus redundancy.
-You can only change the size of this type of disk in 93 GB increments.
+• SSD IO: Network drive with the same performance specifications as Non-replicated SSD, plus redundancy.
+You can only change the size of this disk type in 93 GB increments.

 • Specify the Managed Service for Kubernetes node disk size.